mikejoyceio/website-optimization/README.md

 ##Build

-The HTML5 build tool [Brunch](http://brunch.io) builds the files in this project.
+The [Brunch](http://brunch.io) HTML5 build tool built the files in this project.

 ######Install Brunch